Skip to content

 Professional athletes, amateur athletes, sport in old age

-Due to the achievements of the last decade in orthopaedics and trauma surgery, specialization has become unavoidable.
-Only through such specializations can a doctor offer his offer patients offer patients the best possible treatment using the latest science and technology.
+Given the advances made in orthopedics and trauma surgery over the past decade, specialization has now become essential.
+Only through such specializations can a doctor offer patients offer patients the best possible treatment using the latest science and technology.

 The care of patients in competitive sports in competitive sports requires special expertise

-Top athletes are under enormous physical pressure.
-Intensive training sessions push the body to its limits, often resulting in overuse injuries or acute injuries.
-Early clarification by an experienced specialist in sports traumatology is crucial here in order to avoid lasting problems and maintain athletic performance.
+Top athletes are under enormous physical strain.
+Intense training sessions push the body to its limits, often resulting in overuse injuries or acute injuries.
+Early evaluation by an experienced sports medicine specialist is crucial in these cases to prevent long-term problems and maintain athletic performance.

-Amateur athlete are usually very busy at work and only train irregularly.
-The combination of ambition, too little regeneration and inadequate preparation increases the risk of complaints and overuse syndromes.
-Individual advice from a sports orthopaedist is often the first step towards a suitable solution.
+Amateur athlete are usually very busy with work and exercise only occasionally.
+The combination of overambition, insufficient recovery, and inadequate preparation increases the risk of injuries and overuse syndromes.
+In such cases, a personalized consultation with a sports orthopedist is often the first step toward finding the right solution.

-In old age sport becomes a source of joie de vivre and health.
-Exercise strengthens muscles, bones and joints – but can also lead to wear and tear.
-Modern orthopaedics offers numerous treatment methods to identify and treat age-related problems at an early stage – be it through targeted sports physiotherapy, massage or osteopathy.
+In old age sports become a source of joy and good health.
+Exercise strengthens muscles, bones, and joints—but it can also lead to wear and tear.
+Modern orthopedics offers numerous treatment methods for the early detection and management of age-related problems—whether through targeted sports physical therapy, massage, or osteopathy.

 The worst thing for professional and amateur athletes alike is having to give up their beloved sport.
 Early assessment by an experienced sports orthopaedist or sports traumatologist helps to treat pain in good time before it becomes a permanent problem.